 All papers are published at least 5 clear working days before the meeting, except for papers containing confidential information (Q.9 below), or in extreme circumstances where it is not possible to circulate papers in advance.

-These timelines for publications of papers are clearly outlined on the SELEP website.
+These timelines for publication of papers are clearly outlined on the SELEP website.

 Please see the SELEP Ltd Articles of Association for the definition of confidential information.